George Dorris: Personal life

-George Dorris and Jack Anderson, longtime companions, have traveled widely over the years and have made friends with dance historians in North America, South America, and Europe.
-They were married on July 22, 2008 in the Studio Theater on the campus of York University in Toronto, Canada.
+Dorris was married to dance critic Jack Anderson from 2006 until Anderson's death in 2023.
+They began their relationship in 1965 and traveled widely over the years and have made friends with dance historians in North America, South America, and Europe.
+They were married in 2006 in the Studio Theater on the campus of York University in Toronto, Canada.
 On February 12, 2015, in the company of friends and colleagues at their home in Greenwich Village in New York City, they celebrated the fiftieth anniversary of their first meeting and lifetime union.